 The MAC calendar follows the school year calendar - September through August.
-New and prospective members are encouraged to attend the September kick-off weekend as guests.
-Program Registration is available only in September and January each year.
-Existing members are asked to renew their membership dues in September in order to continue with the program.
+New and prospective members are encouraged to attend the September Kick-off weekend as guests.
+Program Registration is available only in October each year.
+Existing members are asked to renew their membership dues by October 15 in order to continue with the program.